eclipse-archived/ceylon-lang.org/documentation/1.0/tour/generics.md

 # #{page.title}

 This is the seventh part of the Tour of Ceylon.
-The [previous leg](../types) looked at Ceylon's type powerful system.
+The [previous leg](../types) covered intersection types, union types, and enumerated types.
 In this part we're looking at *generic* types.
 We've seen plenty of parameterized types already, but now let's explore a few more details.

 ## Defining generic types